 So, would Jesus vote?
 Moreover, if He did, whom would He choose?
 Would he choose a Christian?
 Would He be willing to choose the "lesser evil" of whoever is running for office?
 On the other hand, however, would He stand apart from the world and proclaim a different way?
 In should be noted that the Bible does not record Christ every casting any vote in anything related to the Roman empire.

 On trial for His life, Jesus told Roman Prefect Pontius Pilate the following when asked whether he was the King of the Jews.
 He stated, "My kingdom is not of this world.
 If My kingdom were of this world, then would My servants fight, so that I might not be delivered up to the Jews.
 However, My kingdom is not of this world" (John 18:36, HBFV).

 How are leaders chosen?

-We should not believe that the duties or rights of earthly citizenship require Christians to participate in the political process such as choosing who rules a nation or sets its laws.
-In spite of what the world believes, our vote does not guarantee certain people will be placed in positions of power.
+We should not believe that the duties or rights of earthly citizenship require Christians to participate in its political process such as choosing who rules a nation or sets its laws.
+Our vote does not guarantee certain people will be placed in positions of power.
 It is God who sets up and removes leaders (Daniel 2:20).
 When He made Nebuchadnezzar of Babylon insane for seven years, the reason given for the punishment was to teach him that the Eternal rules over the kingdoms of men (Daniel 4:17).